Bikes for a conscious lifestyle at home and away since 1992.

 My saved designs

 Open each section in the list below.
-Items are already chosen for a complete bike, but you can customize it further by choosing options that are listed.
+This is a complete bike you can customize by choosing options listed.

-Once you make a design you like, you can press the
+Once you make a design you like, press the

 for sharing or further editing later.
 We'll save your design with a unique design number so you can retrieve it, and then e-mail you a copy.

 We are happy to talk you through the process or discuss additional options you want that are not found on the web-site.
 Contact us at 1-800-777-0258 or tell us what you want Here.

 Handlebars need to be in the right place in front of you.
 The stem riser allows us to do that in a way other bikes simply can't

 Handlebars are an imporant first choice.
 This is where the layout of your brake and shift controls are.
 Plus hand comfort starts here.
 Multiposition bars will help a lot on longer rides.

 One of the 3 important places your body touches the bike.

 One of your set of controls.
 Controls the gear you want to be in to ride with the most comfortable and effective cadence.